Team

 image001 (3).jpg

-Terry Gibson, Florida Programs Lead
+Terry Gibson, Director of Field Programs, Florida

 Magaly Fuentes, Programs Officer

-Magaly Fuentes has 14 years of experience helping organizations reach social and environmental responsibility goals, originally as a voice promoting supply chain transparency in the fashion industry through writing, editing, design and consulting and later expanding her environmental work across various sectors.
-Magaly's expertise is in streamlining processes to create efficiency and forge paths to sustainability through assessment, strategic planning, writing, and development of environmental policy.
+Magaly Fuentes has 14 years of experience helping organizations reach social and environmental responsibility goals, originally as a voice promoting supply chain transparency in the fashion industry through writing, editing, design, and consulting, and later expanding her environmental work across various sectors.
+Magaly’s expertise is in streamlining processes to create efficiency and forge paths to sustainability through assessment, strategic planning, writing, and development of environmental policy.
 She holds an M.S. in Environmental Sciences and Policy from Johns Hopkins University.
 Magaly lives in Atlantis, Florida, with her 8-year-old son, Avel.

 Yimmi Fontenot, Producer